 *Subject to change depending on weather conditions

-Price: RISONARE Yatsugatake 5,300 yen/1 session Level 1 at YukiKids Snow Park is free
+Price: RISONARE Yatsugatake 5,300 yen/session Level 1 at Yukids Snow Park is free

-Hoshino Resorts Tomamu 6,800 yen and up/1 session
+Hoshino Resorts Tomamu 6,800 yen and up/session Hoshino

-the equipment Eligible: RISONARE Yatsugatake: 3-12 years old *Only for guests staying at the hotel
+Target: RISONARE Yatsugatake 3-12 years old *Only hotel guests

-Note: If you are participating in a lesson at Hoshino Resorts Tomamu, you will need to bring your own ski equipment.
+Note: If participating in lessons at Hoshino Resorts Tomamu, please bring your own ski equipment.

 Rental services are available at the facility.
-For more information on lessons and reservations, please visit the official website of each facility.
+For details on lessons and reservations, please visit the official website of each facility.

 Information